Serene sounding Vegvisir glass wind chime made from high fire clay and glass.

 This hand rolled 3-1/2" disc (9cm) was carved with the sacred Icelandic Runic symbol, the Vegvisir compass, fired, then glazed and fired once again.

-Five strands of translucent Bronze and Green glass, both fused and unfused, are decorated with Swarovski crystal glass beads, Quartz and stone crystal chips, Picasso stone and metal beads along with one central Czech glass bead.
-The chime terminates in my half moon ceramic pendants fused with genuine silver.
+Five strands of translucent mauve, purple and iridescent glass, both fused and unfused, are decorated with Swarovski crystal glass beads, Amethyst quartz crystal chips and agate stone beads, and one central Czech glass bead.
+The chime terminates in a chunk of purple crystal Geode.

 *Each creation I make is unique and one of a kind, the photo above is what you will receive.
 The intensity of colour may differ from a pc monitor to a smartphone.*